Tophernad/JNUC-2026/README.md

 ## About the Talk

-**1220 - OS Updates at a Glance: Visualizing Fleet Health and Compliance at Scale** JNUC 2026 — presented by Topher Nadauld
+**1220 - OS Updates at a Glance: Visualizing Fleet Health and Compliance at Scale** JNUC 2026 — presented by Topher Nadauld and James Mack

 The talk walks through how to turn Jamf inventory data into a live view of fleet OS health, use that data to drive the vulnerability response process, and scale the same pattern from macOS to the rest of the Apple ecosystem.